 meqaris --add-caldav-server 'http://some-url/some/calendar/location' --name 'Some CalDAV server'

-The URL (after the --add-caldav-server
+The URL (after the --add-caldav-server parameter) and name are required.

-If the server requires authentication, you can pass the --user
+If the server requires authentication, you can pass the --user,

-(if needed) parameters:
+--password and --realm (if needed) parameters:

 meqaris --add-caldav-server 'http://some-url' --name 'Some CalDAV server' --user some-user --password users-password

-To later modify the server, if needed, use the --update-caldav-server
+To later modify the server, if needed, use the --update-caldav-server parameter,

 passing the name of the server to modify and the new values: